scionproto/scion/doc/ColibriDesign.rst

 Reservation ID
     Segment and E2E reservations have a reservation ID.
-It uniquely identifies the reservation.
-The reservation ID must be unique on the path (path understood as a sequence of interface IDs).
+It uniquely identifies the reservation..
     Both segment and E2E reservation IDs contain the AS ID of the reservation originator AS as the first 6 bytes.
+    The reservation ID must be unique

 There is only one type of COLIBRI packet.
 It is mainly used by the data plane to transport user data in E2E reservations between end-host machines.